NavidMKZ/Evaluating-the-performance-of-classical-quantum-and-hybrid-NNs-in-solving-differential-equations/README.md

 The study finds that:

 - QNNs and HQNNs can use fewer trainable parameters than classical models;
-- QNNs and HQNNs can converge faster in the investigated experiments;
+- QNNs and HQNNs can converge faster to the solutions in the investigated experiments;
 - QNNs can achieve particularly strong accuracy for the damped harmonic oscillator;
 - HQNNs achieve higher accuracy than classical models in most of the favorable-initialization cases reported in the paper;
 - quantum models are more sensitive to parameter initialization;